How Physical AI Is Transforming Work and Healthcare

 Physical AI Across Industries

-Physical AI is no longer limited to warehouses or factories.
+Physical AI extends beyond warehouses and factories.
 Any industry involving repetitive tasks, precision work, or human interaction can benefit—from logistics and manufacturing to construction, retail, and elder care.
-By combining adaptability, tactile intelligence, and learning capabilities, robots can perform complex tasks safely and efficiently while complementing human workers.
+By combining adaptability, tactile intelligence, and learning, robots perform complex tasks efficiently while supporting human workers.

 Physical AI in Healthcare: Why It Matters